Gender nonconformity: Association with sexual orientation

-Gender norms vary by country and by culture, as well as across historical time periods within cultures.
-For example, in Pashtun tribes in Afghanistan, adult men frequently hold hands, without being perceived as gay, whereas in the West this behavior would, in most circumstances, be seen as proof of a homosexual relationship.
-However, in many cultures, behaviors such as crying, an inclination toward caring for and nurturing others in an emotionally open way, an interest in domestic chores other than cooking, and self-grooming can all be seen as aspects of male gender nonconformity.
+Gender norms vary by country and culture, as well as across historical time periods within cultures.
+For example, in Pashtun tribes in Afghanistan, adult men frequently hold hands without being perceived as gay, whereas in the West this behavior would, in most circumstances, be seen as evidence of a homosexual relationship.
+However, in many cultures, behaviors such as crying, a tendency to care and nurture others in an emotionally open manner, an interest in domestic chores other than cooking, and self-grooming can be seen as aspects of male gender nonconformity.
 Men who exhibit such tendencies are often stereotyped as gay.
-Studies found a high incidence of gay males self-reporting gender-atypical behaviors in childhood, such as having little interest in athletics and a preference for playing with dolls.
-The same study found that mothers of gay males recalled such atypical behavior in their sons with much greater frequency than mothers of heterosexual males.
+Studies found a high incidence of gay men self-reporting gender-atypical behaviors in childhood, such as having little interest in athletics and a preference for playing with dolls.
+The same study found that mothers of gay men recalled such atypical behavior in their sons with much greater frequency than mothers of heterosexual men.

-For women, adult gender nonconformity is often associated with lesbianism due to the limited identities women are faced with in adulthood.
-Lesbian and bisexual women, being less concerned with attracting men, may find it easier to reject traditional ideas of womanhood because social punishment for such transgression is not effective, or at least no more effective than the consequences of being openly gay or bisexual in a heteronormative society (which they already experience).
-This may help account for high levels of gender nonconformity self-reported by lesbians.
+For women, adult gender nonconformity is often associated with lesbianism because of the limited identities available to women in adulthood.
+Lesbian and bisexual women, being less concerned with attracting men, may find it easier to reject traditional ideas of womanhood because social punishment for such transgression is ineffective, or at least no more effective than the consequences of being openly gay or bisexual in a heteronormative society, which they already experience.
+This may help account for the high levels of gender nonconformity self-reported by lesbians.